This article was originally published on 13 June 2019 and updated to reflect the latest price changes.

 Additionally, the Singapore Zoo earns money from the sale of adult annual passes.
 If you noticed, there is no “family package” for just 2 or more adults.
 Because if there were, couple with no kids might want a package for adults only so that they can go themselves or bring their parents or adult relatives along.

-It is interesting to revisit the fact that to the Singapore Zoo, an adult constitutes aged 13 or more, not the conventional 18 years old used by most places of interest.
-This means that if you are a parent with two teenagers, every person must fork out $95 for the annual pass, or $37 for the single admission ticket.
+It is interesting to revisit the fact that to the Singapore Zoo, a youth ticket costs as much as an adult ticket.
+This means that if you are a parent with two teenagers, every person must fork out $105 for the annual pass, or $39 for the single admission ticket.

 How To “Game The System”

 #1 If you are coming with your spouse and child: Get the family package.
 It is always more worth it than annual passes no matter the number of children.
 The exception is when you are only planning to visit once —in this case, get the single admission ticket for each person.

 #2 If you are in situation #1 but want to bring along your parents: Get the family package but buy a single admission ticket ($18) for each parent.
 It is unlikely your parents will revisit the zoo 3 more times in the year.